Enid, Oklahoma: Economy

-Water Pipeline to Enid from Kaw Lake
+Water pipeline to Enid from Kaw Lake

-In 2020 the city of Enid began a multi-million dollar project to lay 70 miles of pipeline to transport 10 million gallons of water a day from Kaw Lake to a booster pump station in Enid.
+In 2020, the city of Enid began a multi-million dollar project to lay 70 miles of pipeline to transport 10 million gallons of water a day from Kaw Lake to a booster pump station in Enid.
 The pipeline is expected to provide a water to the city of Enid for the next 40–50 years.
-The city of Enid received $205 million in funding from the state of Oklahoma on December 15, 2020, as part of its water pipeline project, the city's most expensive project ever.
-On February 28, 2021, the U.S. Army Corps of Engineers announced their approval of a National Environmental Policy Act Environmental Assessment led by the City of Enid and Garver for the Enid Kaw Lake Water Supply Program.
+The city of Enid received $205 million in funding from the state of Oklahoma in December 2020, as part of its water pipeline project, the city's most expensive project ever.

+In February 2021, the U.S. Army Corps of Engineers approved a National Environmental Policy Act Environmental Assessment led by the City of Enid and Garver for the Enid Kaw Lake Water Supply Program.
 The USACE's Finding of No Significant Impact (FONSI) means that the program has taken a significant step toward construction set to begin in the first half of 2021.

-On June 3, 2021, the project's construction manager at-risk announced that construction had officially begun at the lake's intake facility in Osage County where work has begun on the vertical intake shaft, which then will micro-tunnel into the lake to gain access.
-The project's design engineering firm also announced that nearly all the necessary land also has been acquired for the 70-mile pipeline with 223 parcels of land accepted of the 230 total land parcels needed for the pipeline portion of the project.
+In June 2021, construction began at the lake's intake facility in Osage County on the vertical intake shaft, which then will micro-tunnel into the lake to gain access.
+The project's design engineering firm announced that nearly all the necessary land has been acquired for the 70-mile pipeline with 223 parcels of land accepted of the 230 total land parcels needed for the pipeline portion of the project.